ueberdosis/hocuspocus/docs/api/extensions/redis.md

 ## Introduction
 Hocuspocus can be scaled horizontally using the Redis extension.
 You can spawn multiple instances of the server behind a load balancer and sync changes and awareness states through Redis.
-Hocuspocus will propagate all received updates to all other instances using redis and thus forward updates to all clients of all hocuspocus instances.
+Hocuspocus will propagate all received updates to all other instances using Redis and thus forward updates to all clients of all Hocuspocus instances.

-Please note that all messages will be handled on all instances of hocuspocus, so if you are trying to reduce cpu load by spawning multiple servers, you should not connect them via redis.
+Please note that all messages will be handled on all instances of Hocuspocus, so if you are trying to reduce cpu load by spawning multiple servers, you should not connect them via Redis.

 Thanks to [@tommoor](https://github.com/tommoor) for writing the initial implementation of that extension.